-- (1) Each competent authority designated pursuant to Article 20 shall keep a public register of recognised data altruism organisations. - (2) The Commission shall maintain a public Union register of recognised data altruism organisations. - (3) An entity registered in the register in accordance with Article 16 may refer to itself as a 'data altruism organisation recognised in the Union' in its written and spoken communication.
+- (1) Each competent authority for the registration of data altruism organisations designated pursuant to Article 20 shall keep a public register of recognised data altruism organisations that has legal effect. - (2) The Commission shall maintain a public Union register of recognised data altruism organisations for information purposes. - (3) An entity registered in the register in accordance with Article 16 may refer to itself as a 'data altruism organisation recognised in the Union' in its written and spoken communication.